josuneha/AzureBigData-analytics/HOL/Setup.md

 2. Select Create on the bottom of the blade that follows.

-3. Set the following configuration on the Data Factory creation form.
+3. Set the following configuration on the Data Factory creation form:

     * Name: Enter a unique name as indicated by a green checkmark.